Crime steals Parsi heritage town Udvada's thunder

-Could flagrant and repeated armed robberies in the Parsi Mecca of Udvada, a sea town 177 kms from Mumbai mar the glint of Modi’s 20-crore development boost, including December’s grand Iranshah Udvada Utsav?
+Could repeated armed robberies in the Parsi Mecca of Udvada, a sea town 177 kms from Mumbai mar the glint of PM Modi's 20-cr development boost, including December's grand Iranshah Udvada Utsav?

 In January of 2014, barely weeks after Prime Minister Narendra Modi had assumed office, he met the religious head of the Parsi community, Dastur Khurshed Kaikobad Dastoor.

 Living in large homes along narrow empty streets, Udvada’s residents are mostly seniors, who the police say are sitting ducks for burglars.
 Pics/Nimesh Dave

 He suggested that in a bid that Udvada, home to the Iranshah Atash Behram — the highest order fire temple for Parsis — showcase rich Zoroastrian heritage and stand as symbol of harmony and religious tolerance, a festival be held to allow Parsis from around the world to congregate.

 Meenakshi Vitthal saw her husband, caretaker of Paradise, being accosted by burglars carrying country made pistols

 Earlier this year, the Gujarat tourism ministry sanctioned Rs 20 crore for the development of the quaint seaside town that sits 177 kms from Mumbai, to kickstart the development plan whose showstopper is the 3-day Iranshah Udvada Utsav scheduled to be held from December 25 to 27 this year.

 Leela Jeevan, caretaker of Ashirwad bungalow, also burgled

 The plan included addressing the long standing problem of coast erosion worsened by the wearing away of the embankment along the 1-km long coast, and installing toilets and garbage segregation units.
 Perhaps, security should have been top of the list on that development dossier.